bithavoc/express-winston/Readme.md

     transports: [new LoggingWinston({})],
     metaField: null, //this causes the metadata to be stored at the root of the log entry
     responseField: null, // this prevents the response from being included in the metadata (including body and status code)
-    requestWhitelist: ['headers', 'query'],  //these are not included in the standard StackDriver httpRequest
+    requestAllowlist: ['headers', 'query'],  //these are not included in the standard StackDriver httpRequest
-    responseWhitelist: ['body'], // this populates the `res.body` so we can get the response size (not required)
+    responseAllowlist: ['body'], // this populates the `res.body` so we can get the response size (not required)
     dynamicMeta:  (req, res) => {
       const httpRequest = {}
       const meta = {}